isollaa/db-terminal/README.md

 # dbterm
 redesign package of "conn" repository

+#*v2 branch is better*